snimu/blog/contents/tags-make-them-smart-and-safe/article.md

 ## Examplary use-cases

-This section gives examples of potential advantages brought about by this design
+This section gives examples of potential advantages brought about by a separation of simulacra.

 ### Compartmentalize the Waluigi

-An agent needs to know bad behaviors in order to express only good ones, so when we train a model to behave in extreme manners, like never telling a user how to make Meth, we also train it to simulate the character that will always explain how to make Meth: its [Waluigi](https://www.lesswrong.com/posts/D7PumeYTDPfBTp3i7/the-waluigi-effect-mega-post).
+An agent needs to know bad behaviors in order to be able to express only good ones, so when we train a model to behave in extreme manners, like never telling a user how to make Meth, we also train it to simulate the character that will always explain how to make Meth: its [Waluigi](https://www.lesswrong.com/posts/D7PumeYTDPfBTp3i7/the-waluigi-effect-mega-post).
 When successfully prompted to deviate from this extreme behavior of refusals, it can surface its Waluigi, making it generally unsafe.
 And because a model will never be 100% successful at always refusing, this means that safety training will always introduce a hidden vulnerability.

 Tags might help compartmentalize the two.
 If we train our desired agent on one set of tags, and its Waluigi on a different one, we might not be forced to train both behaviors&mdash;the wanted one and, implicitly, its opposite&mdash;into the same simulacra.

 ### Use-case specficity and character control

 I'm not sure if the above will actually work.
 However, whether it does or not, using tags allows us much better character-control: 8kun, Wikipedia, arXiv, and X all have very different connotations, and will heavily influence the character.
 The same is true for the `<author>` tag, the `<date>` tag (though to a lesser degree), and others.
-And it is obvously easy to combine tags that don't appear together in pre-training (like `<url>https://x.com</url>` together with `<isbn>...</isbn>`), put multiple values into one tag (like `<author>God Almighty, Satan</author>`), or repeat tags.
+And it is obvously easy to combine tags that don't appear together in pre-training (like `<url>https://x.com</url>` together with `<isbn>...</isbn>`), put multiple values into one tag (like `<author>Gwern, Genghis Khan</author>`), or repeat tags.

-That is obviously good for alignment.
+That is obviously good for alignment and capabilities.

-If you're a company, you can get a head-start on your character-design simply by using the right tags in post-training, and if you're and individual like [@repligate](https://x.com/repligate) or [@anthrupad](https://x.com/anthrupad) who is into exploring LLM behavior deeply, you now have a tool for much more explicit illumination of the dusty corners of behavior-space.
+If you're a company, you can get a head-start on your character-design simply by using the right tags in post-training, and if you're and individual like [@repligate](https://x.com/repligate) or [@anthrupad](https://x.com/anthrupad) who is into exploring LLM behavior deeply, you now have a tool for explicit illumination of the dusty corners of behavior-space.

 > Note: model providers might not allow for access to those special tokens in fear of giving users too much control.
 While I'm not a fan of the attitude, I understand its business logic, and offer the following compromise: do offer users control over the tags, but police the tags the way you currently police the text outputs themselves.
 This would likely be easier, and still give your users access to powerful capabilities.
 Again, I don't find this super appealing, and Open Source competitors will gain an advantage by simply making the tags freely controllable, but it is a decent option.

-But it's also a big win for capabilities.

-The separation of simulacra might allow you to train multiple distinct agents for different use-cases, and bring forth the correct one simply by changing the tags: a chat agent, a research agent, a CLI agent, etc. This is great for distribution and user experience, but it goes further than that.
+For capabilities, the separation of simulacra might allow you to train multiple distinct agents for different use-cases, and bring forth the correct one simply by changing the tags: a chat agent, a research agent, a CLI agent, etc. This is great for distribution and user experience, but it goes further than that.

 The separation of simulacra allows for specialist agents within one model; all expressing different behaviors, and bringing forth certain skills via RL, without diminishing the other agent.
 All would likely still have access to the full knowledge and skill set, and potentially even benefit from the others' training (though that's just a hope of mine).
 The different agents could even serve as judges or teachers for other agents expressed by the same LLM.